PrithivirajDamodaran/Parrot_Paraphraser/README.md

 parrot = Parrot("prithivida/parrot_paraphraser_T5","cuda:0")

-phrases = ["what flights go from newark to boston after 5 pm"] for phrase in phrases: print("-"*100) print("Input_phrase: ", phrase)
+phrases = ["What are the famous places we should not miss in Russia?"] for phrase in phrases: print("-"*100) print("Input_phrase: ", phrase)